OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/IP Fencing Component/IPFencingComponentDesignDoc.md

 - In-Scope:
   - Administrators can set which IPs are allowed access to the API.
-  - Administrators can allow certain IPRanges to have access to the API.
+  - Administrators can allow certain IP ranges to have access to the API.
   - Administators can allow only requests which contain certain headers and header values.
 - Out-of-Scope:
-  - Allow Users to set IPRanges and Headers
+  - Users can set IP ranges and headers.

 **Design**

-- Overview: The IPFencing values can be set and updated using the IPFencing controller.
-Once an organization's rules have been created, they are then applied using the IPFilter middleware.
-The IPFilter middleware uses the IPFencing manager to call the necessary methods that verify if the IP matches and of the IP ranges and or headers.
-If an IP is listed on one of the organization's rules, depending on what the rule's usage is, this request will succeed or be restricted form access.
+- Overview: The IP fencing values can be set and updated using the IPFencingController.
+Once an organization's rules have been created, they are then applied using the IP filter middleware.
+The IP filter middleware uses the IPFencingManager to call the necessary methods that verify if the IP matches and checks the IP ranges and/or headers.
+If an IP is listed on one of the organization's rules, depending on what the rule's usage is, this request will succeed or be restricted from access.
 - Proposed Solution:
   - User Interface:
-    - In the Organization Settings there will be a section to update the values of the current Organization's setting.
+    - In the organization's Settings section, there will be a page to update the values of the current organization's settings.
-    - The settings will request that a one of allow or deny modes be selected.
+    - The settings will request that allow or deny modes be selected.
-      - If allow mode is selected, then any request except the ones that are listed as deny in the IPFencing table will be allowed.
+      - If allow mode is selected, then any request except the ones that are listed as deny in the IP fencing table will be allowed.
-      - If the deny mode is selected, then no requests will be allowed except the ones that match on one of the IPFencing rules.
+      - If the deny mode is selected, then no requests will be allowed except the ones that match on one of the IP fencing rules.
-    - Once an IPFencing mode has been selected, it becomes possible to add new rules to the IPFencing table.
+    - Once an IP fencing mode has been selected, it becomes possible to add new rules to the IP fencing table.
-        - Rules may contain specific IPV4/IPV6 addresses, IPV4/IPV6 ranges, or Header/Header value pairs
+        - Rules may contain specific IPV4/IPV6 addresses, IPV4/IPV6 ranges, or header/header value pairs.
-  - IPFencingController:
+  - IP Fencing Controller:
-    - The IPFencing controller will be responsible for performing the necessary CRUD operations on the IPFencing table.
+    - The IPFencingController will be responsible for performing the necessary operations on the IPFencing data table.
     - NOTE: The current API version is 1.
-      - All IPFencing: [HttpGet("api/v{apiVersion}/IPFencing")]
+      - All IP fencing: [HttpGet("api/v{apiVersion}/IPFencing")]
         - Payloads
           - Input : None
-          - Output : JSON file contataining all IPFencing rules for the specified Organization
+          - Output : JSON file containing all IP fencing rules for the specified organization
-      - Individual IPFencing details: [HttpGet("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
+      - IP fencing details: [HttpGet("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
         - Payloads
-          - Input : IPFencing id
+          - Input : IP fencing id
-          - Output : JSON file of all individual IPFencing information for the specified Organization
+          - Output : JSON file of all individual IP fencing information for the specified organization
-      - Create an IPFencing: [HttpPost("api/v{apiVersion}/Organizations/{organizationId}/IPFencing")]
+      - Create IP fencing: [HttpPost("api/v{apiVersion}/Organizations/{organizationId}/IPFencing")]
         - Payloads
           - Input : CreateIPFencingViewModel
-          - Output : JSON file listing new IPFencing information
+          - Output : JSON file listing new IP fencing information
-      - Edit IPFencing: [HttpPut("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
+      - Edit IP fencing: [HttpPut("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
         - Payloads
-          - Input : IPFencing model
+          - Input : IP fencing data model
-          - Output : JSON file listing updated IPFencing information
+          - Output : JSON file listing updated IP fencing information
-      - Delete IPFencing: [HttpDelete("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
+      - Delete IP fencing: [HttpDelete("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
         - Payloads
-          - Input : IPFencing id
+          - Input : IP fencing id
           - Output : 200 OK response
-      - Edit IPFencing property: [HttpPatch("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
+      - Edit IP fencing property: [HttpPatch("api/v{apiVersion}/Organizations/{organizationId}/IPFencing/{id}")]
         - Payloads
-          - Input : IPFencing id, and JsonPatchDocument in request body with changes
+          - Input : JsonPatchDocument in request body with changes
           - Output : 200 OK response
-  - IPFencing Manager:
+  - IP Fencing Manager:
     - The IPFencingManager will inherit BaseManager, which inherits IManager, and IIPFencingManager.
       - Beyond the base class and interfaces, IPFencingManager will implement the appropriate methods to assist IPFencingController and the IPFilter MiddleWare.
   - IPFencingRepository: